Jay Barrs

 Jack Leonard "Jay" Barrs, Jr. (born July 17, 1962) is an American archer.
 He won a gold medal in the 1988 Summer Olympics.
 He is an NAA National Outdoor Champion and FITA World Field Champion, as well as a fourteen time NAA US Field Champion.
 Barrs was born in Jacksonville, Florida and graduated from Arizona State University.
+Jay currently lives in Utah where he coaches and mentors young archers through the US Archery Association's JOAD (Junior Olympic Archery Development) program.